lingtalfi/SimplePdoWrapper/doc/api/Ling/SimplePdoWrapper/SimplePdoWrapperInterface/fetchAll.md

-SimplePdoWrapperInterface::fetchAll — Executes the prepared statement and return an array containing all the result set rows.
+SimplePdoWrapperInterface::fetchAll — Executes the prepared statement and return an array containing all of the result set rows.